Escaped inmate Danelo Cavalcante armed with rifle in South Coventry Township: police

 State Police said Cavalcante is in the area of Ridge Road, Coventryville Road and Daisy Point Road.
 Residents in the area should lock all windows and doors, police said.
 Officers are patrolling the area with tactical gear and rifles.

+Owen J. Roberts School District, which is located in South Coventry Township, has not made a decision yet if its schools will open on Tuesday as day 13 of the manhunt begins.

+"We are and will remain in contact with law enforcement," the district wrote in a Facebook post.
+"Future updates and decisions will definitely depend on whether the situation is resolved this morning or whether it remains an ongoing situation."

-On Monday at around 11 p.m., police were actively searching for Cavalcante in the area of 1993 Fairview Road on the 12th day of the search.
+On Monday at around 11 p.m., police were actively searching for Cavalcante in the area of 1993 Fairview Road in East Nantmeal.

 Police sent out reverse 9-1-1 calls to tell residents to shelter in place in the area of East Nantmeal on Monday night.